Skip to content

 Our mind is very clever because it knows what’s around us.

-It tricks us a lot if we become fools.
+It tricks us a lot if we become fool and easily accepts its signal.

-I said, “it would be safer, you know your younger brother’s habit, he is 15 month curious toddler, he can ruin things faster”
+I said, “It would be safer, you know your younger brother’s habit, he is two years curious toddler, he can ruin things faster”

 I again added, “I prefer another room than here.”

-I said, “if you don’t see anything from your eyes, your mind also doesn’t see it, if you don’t see your laptop, your mind works pretty smoothly on your math problems.”
+“If you don’t see anything from your eyes, your mind also doesn’t see it, if you don’t see your laptop, your mind works pretty smoothly on your math problems.

 “Trust me you will realize the benefit of it later,” I added.

-I didn’t want to go deeper than this with my 11 years old daughter.
+I didn’t want to go deeper than this with my twelve years old daughter.

 Research has shown us again and again, it works fantastic to increase our focus on the task at hand.